 You may have been told that eating before bed will make you fat but if you’re tummy is grumbling and you go to bed hungry, you’re more likely to wake up in the night and be ravenous in the morning.

 There is so much information out there telling us how important sleep is for our wellbeing and even for weight loss.
 Sleep affects your metabolism and a small healthy snack of the right food can promote a great night’s sleep.
+People with sleep apnea often need to use Continuous Positive Airway Pressure (CPAP) machines but in some cases eating foods high in fibre before going to bed can be effective.

 You don’t want to go to bed on a full stomach OR an empty stomach, so try something like half a banana with almond butter, carrot sticks and houmous or some berries and yoghurt half an hour before you get into bed.